soorya-ns/phonedir/README.md

         3. phonedir/ui

         ## RUN and Verify Phone Numbers in directory (Windows):
-                ## Pre-requisite: Java 8, Maven, MySQL(If you are running phonedir/phone-directory-msql app)
+                ## Pre-requisite: Java 8, Maven

                 ## Build clean and Install
                         >>mvn clean install
-                        >>cd target

                     ## Run One Server
-                    ## Case 01: phonedir/phone-directory
-                    ## Here Phonedirectory stored as Java Object
-                        >>java -jar phone-directory-withoutDB-1.0.0.jar

-                    ## Case 01: phonedir/phone-directory-mysql
-                    ## Here Phonedirectory stored as in MySQL Data base
-                        >>java -jar phone-directory-msql-1.0.0.jar
+                        >>mvn spring-boot:run

-                ## UI - Search PhoneNumber by start to type on the Page.
+                ## UI - Search Name by start to type on the Page.

                     ## Open index.html file in any of the browser
                     ## Start type on input box.

-   ### Note: If you Type  '88', Exepected Result :
+   ### Note: If you Type  'Sa', Exepected Result :
-                       ##  Phone Number List ( 5 ), Here  '5' indicates total numbers available in the directory
+                       ##  Name aand Phone Number List ( 5 ), Here  '5' indicates total numbers available in the directory
-                       ##     8887766555
+                       ##     Saranya 8887766555
-                       ##     9887766555
+                       ##     Ninasa 9887766555
-                       ##     6667768885
-                       ##     5977766888
-                       ##     5977768878

 ##### To Check whether given numbers are Anagrams or not and group it and show the result.